Detroit People Mover: Rolling stock

-The People Mover's fleet consists of twelve automated Intermediate Capacity Transit System cars, built by the Urban Transportation Development Corporation in Kingston, Ontario.
-They operate in two-car trains.
+The People Mover's fleet consists of 12 automated Intermediate Capacity Transit System Mark I cars, built by the Urban Transportation Development Corporation in Kingston, Ontario.
+The model is also used on the SkyTrain in Vancouver, and was also operated on the now-decommissioned Scarborough RT in Toronto.

 The trains originally bore a white livery with green and yellow stripes.
 Beginning in the early 2000s, the cars began to be wrapped with advertisements; by the 2010s, every car was adorned with an ad wrap.
+They usually operate in two-car trains, but are not in married pairs, and can operate as single cars.

+Replacement

+DTC plans to replace its fleet with 12 used railcars of the same model from the Toronto Transit Commission.
+These railcars operated on the Scarborough RT until its closure, and were extensively refurbished and upgraded in the 2010s, giving them a longer service lifespan than the People Mover's existing cars, despite being of similar age.

+The purchase of these railcars was first announced in December 2023, and also includes surplus parts to repair the People Mover's existing vehicles in the interim.
+Delivery and integration of the newly purchased cars is expected to take 18 months, with the first of them slated to enter service in 2026.

 Operations and maintenance

-The People Mover's operations center, garage, and maintenance facilities are located at the Times Square station.
+The People Mover's operations and maintenance facility is located at the Times Square station.
 Cars enter the garage via a siding, which branches off from the main line to a second platform at Times Square.
 This siding allows the system to be used in a two-way bypass manner when part of the circular track is closed.
 Maintenance equipment is lifted up to track level by crane, but not stored with the DPM cars.

 Governance

-The People Mover is owned and operated by the Detroit Transportation Corporation (DTC), an agency of the Detroit city government, headquartered on the fourth floor of the Buhl Building in the city's Financial District (across the street from the Financial District station).
-The agency is governed by a six-member Board of Directors, which appoints a General Manager to oversee day-to-day operations.
+The People Mover is owned and operated by the Detroit Transportation Corporation (DTC), a public body corporate funded primarily by, but independent of, the Detroit city government.

+The agency is headquartered on the 29th floor of the Guardian Building, near the Financial District station.
+It is governed by a six-member Board of Directors, which appoints an executive General Manager to oversee day-to-day operations.
+The Board consists of four officers from the Mayor of Detroit's cabinet, the president of the Detroit City Council, and the chair of the board of directors of SMART.